Community Capacity Grant Application

 Important

-Funding can only be given to new Early Help provisions on the Isle of Wight that have not yet started.
+Funding can only be given to new Early Help group, club or activity on the Isle of Wight that have not yet started.

 You will need to have the correct insurances, policies and DBS requirements, prior to receiving funds.